 Diabetes is a medical condition characterized by your body’s inability to produce or use insulin to break down blood sugar.
 It results in excess blood sugar, which can cause massive health complications if not controlled.
 Research by the Kaiser Family Foundation revealed that diabetes was responsible for 27.3% of male deaths in the U.S, making it a health concern that shouldn’t be taken lightly.
 Besides, it causes retrograde ejaculation, urinary tract infections (UTIs), erectile dysfunction, and other sexual disorders.
 Diabetes risk factors include smoking and high blood cholesterol, among others.

 Fortunately, you can avoid contracting diabetes by taking preventive measures to that effect.
-You can limit your intake of sugar and refined carbohydrates and embrace ketogenic diets.
+You can limit your intake of sugar and refined carbohydrates and embrace a keto diet.
 You may also consume more water than sweetened beverages and maintain your weight by exercising regularly.
 If you’re already experiencing diabetes-related problems, it will be prudent to see your doctor determine the proper treatment for you.